RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ##### Anaphase

-During **Anaphase**, the sister chrmatids separate from each other and are pulled towards the opposite ends of the cell.
+During **Anaphase**, the sister chromatids separate from each other and are pulled towards the opposite ends of the cell.
 All these processes are driven by motor proties (molecular machines that can "walk" along microtubule tracks and carry a cargo).
 In mitosis, motor proteins carry chromosomes or microtubles as they "walk".
 ![Anaphase](Anaphase.png)
 ##### Telophase

-In the **Telophase**, the cell is nearly done dividing & starts to re-establish its normal strucutres as **Cytokinesis** takes place.
+In the **Telophase**, the cell is nearly done dividing & starts to re-establish its normal structures as **Cytokinesis** takes place.
 The mitotic spindle breaks down into its building blocks.
 2 nuclei form for each set of chromosomes.
 The nucleoli and nuclear membranes reappear.
 The chromosomes begin to decondense and return to their normal form.
 ![Telophase](Telophase.png)
 #### Cytokinesis